dev-ahmedhany/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # 0x02-shell_redirections

+## Requirements

+Allowed editors: vi, vim, emacs
+All your scripts will be tested on Ubuntu 20.04 LTS All your scripts should be exactly two lines long ($ wc -l file should print 2) All your files should end with a new line (why?)
+The first line of all your files should be exactly #!/bin/bash A README.md file, at the root of the folder of the project, describing what each script is doing You are not allowed to use backticks, &&, || or ;
+All your files must be executable
+You are not allowed to use sed or awk

 ## 0. Hello World

 Write a script that prints “Hello, World”, followed by a new line to the standard output.